Recycling Initiative Competitive Funding Project Grants

 Two types of grants are available: the Community Award and the Comprehensive Grant.

 The Community Award requires no match.
 The maximum that can be applied for under the Community Award is $1,000.
 Projects must contain a recycling component or theme.
-Schools, government offices and non-profits may seek funds to: implement recycling at sporting events; purchase recycling bins and create awareness posters; begin a re-use store or program so that unwanted items are not discarded; or buy supplies to perform community litter clean-ups and recycling activities.
+Schools, government offices and non-profits may seek funds to: implement recycling at sporting events; purchase recycling bins and create awareness posters; or buy supplies to perform recycling education activities.

 The Comprehensive Grant projects must include a recycling or reuse initiative.
 Eligible applicants may apply for funding between $1,001.00 and $5,000.00 and must supply a 20% match, which may include in-kind services such as: labor, donated equipment, materials, and activities directly related to the project.
 Applicants must do a thorough justification of requested funding and relate the project directly to recycling.
 Procurement and application of recycled content items must have a significant recycling component as part of the project in order to qualify for funding.
-Applicants must commit to completing the final report and supplying recycling and or reuse data.
+Applicants must commit to completing the final report, supplying copies of reciepts and project photos and recycling or reuse data.

 Eligible applicants may seek Comprehensive RICF funds for: community clean-up projects that include a recycling component; implement or expand recycling programs; implement or expand reuse initiatives; implement or expand composting initiatives; implement a recycling and waste reduction awareness campaign or purchase items made from recycled material.

-Helpful Grant Ideas: Brochure (Best if printed on legal size paper)
+(Best if printed on legal size paper, check your printer settings)

 To apply for a grant:

-Applications must be completed and submitted between January 18th to March 6th, 2019 Noon deadline.
+Applications must be completed and submitted by the April 3, 2023 Noon deadline.
 Please see Application Packet for requirements and more details.
-The JB Green Team Grants Committee will review applications and make formal award recommendations to the Board of Trustees by the March 11, 2019 Board meeting.
-Notification of awards and passage by the Board of Trustees should occur by March 13, 2019 by email (please provide).
-Thus when drafting an application, applicants should consider beginning their projects no sooner than March 14, 2019.
+The JB Green Team Grants Committee will review applications and make formal award recommendations to the Board of Trustees by the April 10, 2023 Board meeting.
+Notification of awards and passage by the Board of Trustees should occur by April 13th, 2023 by email (please provide).
+Thus when drafting an application, applicants should consider beginning their projects no sooner than April 14, 2023.
 Limit one (1) per Community/entity/organization per year.

-All entities awarded Grant Funds will be required to complete a 2019 Grant Project Completion Form to be completed and mailed to our office by February 1, 2020 Be sure to attach a copy of all receipts and photos.
+All entities awarded Grant Funds will be required to complete a Grant Project Completion Form to be submitted to our office within 120 days of project completion and no later than February 1, 2024.
+Be sure to attach a copy of all receipts and photos as required.
 Any organization/entity not completing this required form may be required to return all awarded grant funds and forfeits their right to apply the following grant awarding year.

 For assistance or more information you may contact us.